CVE-2023-40167 Overview

 Detection Strategies

-- Enable verbose HTTP request logging on Jetty servers to capture full header information for forensic analysis
+- Enable verbose HTTP request logging on Jetty and front-end proxies to compare parsed header values across the request chain

 Monitoring Recommendations